Rescuers pull more bodies from Mumbai building rubble

 Mumbai, India (CNN)Rescue teams in Mumbai Friday pulled more bodies from the rubble of a three-story building that collapsed in the south of the city, taking the death toll to 33.

-Among the dead are three children; one a baby just 20 days old.

-It's believed more people could be trapped under the twisted metal, dust and debris, more than 24 hours after the building in Bhendi Bazaar crumbled after days of heavy monsoon rain.
+Among those killed when the building in Bhendi Bazaar crumbled after days of heavy monsoon rain were three children, including a baby just 20 days old.

+Authorities called off the search and rescue operation Friday, saying all victims had been accounted for.

 There's been no official link made between the widespread flooding and the building's collapse, however the building was 117 years old and had been deemed unsafe years ago, according to officials.

-"The building was served an 'unsafe to live' notice in 2013," said Mumbai police spokesperson Vijay Khabale-Patil.
+"The building was served an 'unsafe to live' notice in 2013," Mumbai police spokesperson Vijay Khabale-Patil told reporters Thursday.
 "Ten families used to live in the building and some of them had vacated the property recently.
 So we don't have an actual count of the missing people."

-An official told CNN there are likely to be hundreds of other buildings throughout the city in a similar condition.
+An official told CNN there are likely to be "hundreds" of other buildings throughout the city in a similar condition.

-Soon after it collapsed, Mumbai firefighters were tasked with extinguishing burning debris that could have further endangered people who still trapped in the building.

-It was a chaotic scene as the rescue operation took place, with an excavator digging through the mountain of rubble, dumping broken concrete, shards of thin wood and bits of twisted metal into trucks.
-Whistles sounded as ambulances drove up to the site in expectation of more bodies.

 Monsoon misery